MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-ingestion-benefit.md

 - You need to specifically enable Defender for Servers Plan 2 on the workspace to which machines report.
 - If the machine reports to more than one workspace, the benefit is only granted to one of them.

-The following subset of [security data types](/azure/azure-monitor/reference/tables-category#security)are supported for the benefit:
+The following subset of [security data types](/azure/azure-monitor/reference/tables-category#security) are supported for the benefit:

 - [SecurityAlert](/azure/azure-monitor/reference/tables/securityalert)
 - [SecurityBaseline](/azure/azure-monitor/reference/tables/securitybaseline)